The Big Idea

 - Save to Long Term memory

-- Once you can “fit” something into your working memory then you can actually work on recalling it and pushing it into long-term memory.
+- Once you can “fit” something into your working memory then you can actually work on hooking it into long-term memory and recalling it.
+Every time a memory successfully is pulled back out of long-term in working it will grow in strength.

 - Reading and reviewing engages a related but not the same part of your brain as recalling something from memory.
 Cited: Verbatim Memory Tool for Memorizing Paul’s Epistle to the Ephesians